Honeywell Aerospace: Turbine history

 Near the end of World War II, Garrett got board approval and $1 million in research funding to develop turbine engines.
-The company began to create its first turbine engine called "the black box," but a tight contract deadline and a problem with turbine efficiency resulted in the expensive project being scrapped in 1946.
+The company began to create its first turbine engine called "the black box", but a tight contract deadline and a problem with turbine efficiency resulted in the expensive project being scrapped in 1946.
 The backward curved centrifugal compressor from the black box project was used in future designs and lessons from the project made the company discontinue axial turbines for radial ones.
 In October 1951, Garrett was awarded a $36 million contract by the U.S. Navy.

 Additional turbine testing facilities and a young team of engineers with turbomachinery experience eventually created future turbine engines used in APUs in the late 1940s.
 Used initially as a ground cart for military jets and some commercial aircraft, the first airborne APU entered service on the Boeing 727 in 1962.

-By the 1960s Garrett AiResearch controlled a substantial portion of the APU turbine market, which wasn't expected to grow.
-Speer pushed Garrett to take on larger incumbents in the general engine propulsion market, but didn't get approval to "boot-strap" the development of the turboprop 331 engine until 1962.
+By the 1960s Garrett AiResearch controlled a substantial portion of the APU turbine market, which was not expected to grow.
+Speer pushed Garrett to take on larger incumbents in the general engine propulsion market, but did not get approval to "boot-strap" the development of the turboprop 331 engine until 1962.
 The Garrett TPE331 would be Garrett's (later Honeywell's) first fixed-wing general propulsion turbine.